Skip to content

 Finally, it's time to add an action—what you want the agent to do with those insights.
 In our example, we'll be sending them as an email.

-To add an action, click the Insert action tab, then search for and select Gmail.
+To add an action, click the Insert tools tab, then click +Add tool.
+You can then search for and select Gmail if that's what you use to send emails.
 Follow the instructions to finish connecting your Gmail account and setting up the relevant fields (like who receives the email with those insights).

-Once you've saved your action, select Test behavior.
+Once you've saved your action, select Test agent.
 If everything looks good, remember to switch it on with the toggle in the top-right corner of your screen.

 Power your ad results with Zapier Agents and Tables